 Let's use statistics to verify the previous statements.

-Table of The Most Volatile Currency Pairs
+Table of the Most Volatile Forex Pairs

-The Most Volatile Currency Pairs – TableThe table shows that today the most volatile Forex pairs are exotic ones.
-Namely, USD/SEK, USD/BRL, and USD/DKK.
-All of them move for more than 400 points per day on average.
+The table shows that today the most volatile Forex pairs are exotic, namely, USD/SEK, USD/TRY, and USD/BRL.
+All of them move on average for more than 400 points per day.

-The reader may conclude on the basis of such statements that trading in exotic currency pairs or cross rates promises large profits.
-However, it isn’t quite so simple.
+Based on these statements, the reader may conclude that trading the exotic currency pairs or cross rates promises large profits.
+However, it isn’t quite that simple.

 Indeed, the range of exotic pairs' movements is much broader than that of the major ones.
-However, such a high volatility is a result of low liquidity, and trading in illiquid currency pairs carries particular risks for a trader.
+However, such high volatility results from low liquidity, and trading the low liquidity currency pairs carries particular risks for a trader.

 This is because the psychology of the market behavior in its most liquid form makes up the backbone of technical analysis.
-If the liquidity of a trading instrument is lower, the validity of technical analysis comes under question.
+If the liquidity of a trading instrument is lower, the validity of technical analysis comes into question.

-The second problem a trader can face when trading in volatile financial instruments is a wide spread (additional trading expenses).
+The second problem a trader can face when trading volatile financial instruments is a wide spread (additional trading expenses).